Godwin-Chacko/London-e-commerce-analysis/README.md

 -  **Regional sales**
-  - In 2019 88% of our products were sold in the UK and 12% were international.
+  - In 2019 82% of our products were sold in the UK and 15% were international.
   - International sales declined 2% YoY
-  -
+  - **82% of International sales are from Europe excluding the UK** in 2019
+  - 16% of international sales are from APAC in 2019

 >  Key tools: Pivot tables, aggregation, conditional formatting